tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_foreword.md

 One question I faced in preparing the content is whether I should stick with text, or combine the text with video.
 While video can be helpful at times, it's too cumbersome to update.
 Given the fast-paced, rapidly evolving nature of the technical content, videos get out of date quickly.

 Additionally, videos force the user to go at the pace of the narrator.
 If your skill level matches the narrator, that's great.
 But in my experience, videos often go too slow or too fast.
-In contrast, text lets you more easily skim ahead when you already know the material, or slow down when you need more time to absorb concepts.
+In contrast, text lets you more easily skip ahead when you already know the material, or slow down when you need more time to absorb concepts.

 One of my goals for the content is to keep this course a living, evolving document.
 As such, I'll continue to add and edit and refine it as needed.
 I want this content to become a vital learning resource for all technical writers, both now and in the years to come as technologies evolve.
-My hope is that it will primarily serve the following audiences:
+The course primarily serves the following audiences:

 * Professional technical writers looking to transition from GUI documentation into more API-focused documentation for developers.
 * Students learning how to prepare themselves technically to succeed in the tech comm field, which is becoming more focused on developer documentation.